gxapplications/myfox-wrapper-api/CONTRIBUTING.md

 -   **[*]** : An improvement.
 On an existing feature.
 -   **[+]** : A new feature.
 This type is quite important for visibility.
 -   **[~]** : A feature deprecation.
 When a feature has to be removed in several version.
 Most often in the next major version.
--   **[#]** : A technical change that does not impact the software features, but that impact developers' way to work (scripts to deploy npm/docker/...).
+-   **[#]** : A technical change that does not impact the software features, but that impact developers' way to work (scripts to deploy npm and others).
 Reserved to the owners of the repository, thanks :)

 If you think your commit _could_ match more than one type, then you _should_ split your commit in two commit to keep each one atomistic.